pheebcodes/personal-site/content/blog/posts/2023-05-28-blocking-hacker-news.md

-on a more serious note, i hope you enjoyed the first post here. i am planning on posting more serious stuff (in content, not tone), like about the macropad firmware i'm currently prototyping in rust using [embassy](https://embassy.dev). in the long-term future i would like to produce some macropads using my firmware as well, so expect a mix of web coding, embedded coding, and electrical engineering content.
+on a more serious note, i hope you enjoyed the first post here. i am planning on posting more serious stuff (in content, not tone), like about the macropad firmware i'm currently prototyping in rust using [embassy](https://embassy.dev). in the long-term future i would like to produce some macropads using the firmware as well (trying... to not... put the cart before the horse again), but regardless expect a mix of web coding, embedded coding, and electrical engineering content on here.